 Get complete syllabus of UPSC Mains for Political Science Optional Paper with strategy for preparation.
 Political Science and International Relations is divided in two papers.
 In IAS Mains each optional paper is of 500 marks which is asked in two papers, 250 marks per paper of optional subject.
 Syllabus of Two Papers of Political Science is given below.

 Earlier in Civil Services Examination conducted by UPSC, candidates were required to take two optional paper but now you can appear in the IAS exam with one optional paper only.
-Scroll down to get your copy of upsc syllabus in pdf format
+Scroll down to get your copy of Political Science UPSC Syllabus in pdf format

 |Link to fill UPSC Form for IAS Exam 2018|